Bella's Tree: About the Author

 Janet Russell was inspired to write this book by her husband's mother, who really did love to pick berries, was never crooked, often enchanting and always exceedingly practical; by her daughter Antonia; and by the late Bruno, the biggest dog that ever lived.
 Janet is a seabird biologist as well as the publisher and audiobook producer of Rattling Books.
 This is her first book.
 She lives in Tors Cove, Newfoundland.

 About the Illustrator

 Jirina Marton is originally from Prague, and she lived in Paris for many years before coming to Canada.
 She has exhibited her paintings throughout Europe, Canada, and Japan.
 She is the illustrator of many children's books, including Little Book of Northern Tales: The Bear Say North by Bob Barton, Arctic Adventures: Tales from the Lives of Inuit Artists by Raquel Rivera, and Marja's Skis by Jean E. Pendziwol, which was a Governor General's Award finalist for illustration.
 She lives in Colborne, Ontario.

-Critical reception

-Janet Russell's Newfoundland-infused language is rich with humour and fun, and Jirina Marton's art, with its wonderful evocation of snowy woods and cozy interiors, provides the perfect counterpoint in this unusual, gorgeous book in which pictures and text come together to make a "beautiest" Christmas story.
-Bella's Tree is a great gift book, sure to become an annual favourite.

-Russell reminds her audience of the powerful role elders can play in the lives of young people, and Marton's simple and frequently beautiful images reinforce the charm of this grandmother-granddaughter relationship.